icepie/giwifi-gear/README.md

-# giwifi-gear
+# giwifi-gear（py branch)
-A cli tool for login giwifi, and it just a client tool:)
+A cli tool for login giwifi

-# feature
-- multi-platform (ios/ipad/android/windows/linux/mac/router)
-- multi-arch
-- fast (No need to open web pages or other operations)
-- small (Just need a little storage space and memory)
-- multi-lang (python/bash/go/c)
-- flexible (support mac rebind and several different types of login authentication)
-- etc
+> the version is made in python3.

-# todo
+# dep